harvia-dev/harvia-mcp-server/README.md

 ## How it works

-1. A user visits the [setup page](https://www.harvialabs.com/harvia-mcp/setup) and signs in with their MyHarvia credentials
-2. The server authenticates against the MyHarvia API and stores the session in **Cloudflare KV**
-3. The user receives a personal MCP URL
+There are two ways to connect:

-4. The user adds this URL as a connector in Claude
+**OAuth 2.1 (primary)** — Add the MCP URL as a connector in Claude.ai.
+Claude handles the OAuth flow automatically and prompts you to sign in with your MyHarvia account.

-5. When Claude calls a tool, the Worker looks up the session, refreshes the Harvia token if needed, and proxies the request to the appropriate GraphQL endpoint
+**Personal URL (alternative)** — Visit the [setup page](https://www.harvialabs.com/harvia-mcp/setup), sign in with your MyHarvia credentials, and receive a personal MCP URL to add directly to any MCP client.
 URLs are valid for 1 year and can be revoked at any time from the setup page.

+In both cases, when Claude calls a tool the Worker looks up the session, refreshes the Harvia token if needed, and proxies the request to the appropriate GraphQL endpoint.

 ## Architecture